aFarkas/lazysizes/plugins/include/README.md

 #lazysizes include plugin

-**lazysizes** include extension/plugin asynchronously include non crucial content.
+**lazysizes** include extension/plugin asynchronously include non crucial content, styles or JS modules.
 Due to lazyloading, prioritized queuing and preload after load techniques lazySizes include extension scales much better than similar other solutions.

 Typical use cases are:

-* conditional lazy loading different content depending on certain conditions (media queries, browser features, user preferences, element queries...)
+* lazy loading different content, styles or JS modules depending on certain conditions (media queries, existence of a DOM element, browser features, user preferences, element queries...)
 * deferring heavy to render or uncacheable content (client or server side)
 * progressively enhancing the document with new JS enabled content
+* splitting large JS modules in larger projects
+* clean and simple architecture for initialization/loading and destroying/unloading of (conditional) JS behaviors

 ##Basic usage